Ballybofey: History

-A few miles west of Ballybofey, on the main road to Fintown (the R252 regional road), is the Glenmore Estate, located at Welchtown.
+A few miles west of Ballybofey, on the main road to Fintown (the R252), is the Glenmore Estate, located at Welchtown.
 The estate formerly included Glenmore Lodge, a country house that stood on the opposite, southern bank of the River Finn, near Glenmore Bridge.
 The house was originally built in the Georgian-style in the mid-to-late-18th-century.
 It was reworked for Sir William Styles in the neo-Tudor-style in the early 20th century.
 The house was demolished in the 1990s.
 The private estate is now known for its fishing and hunting.

 The town grew rapidly in the 19th and 20th centuries.
 There are no schools or churches in the town of Ballybofey itself, with all these amenities lying either across the bridge in Stranorlar or outside the town limits.
 This is due to laws during plantation times when certain Catholic buildings were not allowed within a specified range of Protestant towns, in this case Stranorlar, though Stranorlar now has both a Roman Catholic and a Church of Ireland church.